 In the United States, there are sixty-two national parks, each unique in landscape, features, waterways, and plants and wildlife.
 Of these sixty-two parks, nine reside in the beautiful state of California.
 Some are found in the Sierra Nevada Mountains, while others are found in the desert and still others along the scenic coastline.
 Three of these magnificent national parks are in Southern California, and the winter and early spring seasons can be the best times to visit these lovely places.
-Travelling here in your RV only adds to the enjoyment, so buckle up and let’s take a tour of the national parks of SoCal.
+Traveling here in your RV only adds to the enjoyment, so buckle up and let’s take a tour of the national parks of SoCal.

 1. Joshua Tree